 I don’t have much of a garden, just a few flower beds, but with what I do have I try to make the most of.
 Having had my attempts at growing veggies thwarted by slugs and unpredictable British weather, I have turned to fragrant easy to maintain shrubs and lots of bee friendly plants, Lavendar being a favourite.

 The Corner to Corner, or C2C stitch pattern is hugely popular among the crochet community.
 It’s worked on the diagonal, from one corner, increasing to the widest point and eventually decreasing back to the opposite corner (hence the name).
 It is an easily worked dense fabric making it perfect for home decor and garments.

 I love yarn.
 Feeling it, squishing it and smelling it.

 Last year I went to Yarndale for the first time.
 I absolutely loved it.
 All that yarn goodness in one place.
 Plus all the hooks, needles and crafty accessories to perv over.
 Just last week I went to Fibre East for the first time which was less full-on than Yarndale but had several marques full of beautiful yarn from indie dyers, producers and spinners.
-Plus I got to see a sheep being sheared -with old skool shears, AND met an angora bunny!
+Plus I got to see a sheep being sheared -with old skool shears, AND met an angora bunny!keep reading

 This week sees the first anniversary of the start of my journey in crochet design and I wanted to take a little time to reflect on what the past 12 months has taught me.
 I can’t quite believe it’s been a year since I published my first blog post and crochet pattern.
 How can that feel like a life time ago but yesterday at the same time?
 (I’ll leave that one as a rhetorical question, as much as I like to explore the unknown on Doralosophy, I’m not sure I’m up to answering questions surrounding human time perception… It’s too damned hot for serious thinking!)